smartin1018/GearWars/README.md

 # Maps

-Please be aware that I do not own these maps, they were always meant to be temperary maps.
+Please be aware that I do not own these maps, they were always meant to be temporary maps.
 You must place them in ServerRoot/Maps/GearWars/

 https://www.dropbox.com/s/9rrwv316vzgr2m9/CastleTown.zip?dl=0